Is Barcelona Safe?

 General Tips

 • Avoid looking like a tourist.
-Blend in with the locals by dressing modestly and consulting maps discreetly.
+Blend in with the locals and act like it's your daily life.

 • Use anti-theft bags, avoid carrying valuables in back pockets, and be cautious in crowded areas.